azzenabidi/NotionScribe/README.md

 ```

-    NotionTemplate.new(client, "Your Page Title") do
+NotionTemplate.new(client, "Your Page Title", parent_id: "10a58974264e8020abf0f43003c5457f") do
   header "Main Header"
   paragraph "This is a paragraph explaining something important."
   bulleted_list "First bullet point", "Second bullet point"
   callout "This is a purple callout block."
 end

 ```